Meet the Team

 to writing the framework for the mindfulness component of their whole school approach to mindfulness and represents Smiling Mind for Schools in WA.

-Lisa Pollard (Yoga Newcastle)B Ed., MBSR Facilitator, Yoga Teacher, CertIV Level 3 Member Yoga Australia, ATMA, Relax & Renew Trainer & endorsed by the Gawler Foundation, Associate of Openground
+Lisa Pollard (Yoga Newcastle)B Ed., MBSR Facilitator, Yoga Teacher, CertIV Level 3 Member Yoga Australia, Senior Teacher Meditation Association of Australia, ATMA, Relax & Renew Trainer & endorsed by the Gawler Foundation, Associate of Openground

-Lisa is a Yoga and meditation teacher with more than 27 years of self-practice and teaching experience, in educational, corporate, medical and organisational settings.
+Lisa is a Yoga and Meditation Teacher with with more than 27 years of self-practice and teaching experience, in educational, corporate, medical and organisational settings.
 She has been facilitating 8-week mindfulness-based interventions since 2007, including MBSR, MB-Stillness Meditation and MB-Restorative Yoga.
 Lisa feels yoga is an embodied organic practice, which explores the interconnectedness of movement and stillness, in the spirit of self care.
 Her open-hearted approach to teaching creates a warm inviting space to discover the joys of these mind-body practices.

 Maggie O'SheaMasters of Couple Counselling, MA, BSW, MAASW